Yankees vs. Royals Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Clarke Schmidt (5-6) will take the mound for the Yankees, his 20th start of the season.
+- The Yankees' Gerrit Cole (9-2) will make his 21st start of the season.

-- Schmidt has 12 starts of five or more innings this season in 19 chances.
-He averages 4.7 innings per outing.
+- Cole has pitched five or more innings in three straight games and will look to extend that streak.

-- He has five appearances with no earned runs allowed in 20 chances this season.
+- He has four appearances with no earned runs allowed in 20 chances this season.

 |Opponent